the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 - [ ] Reserve conference room(s) (or similar venues) with high speed internet
 - [ ] Share details on how members can access this venue
-- [ ] When possible, use individual cameras to simulate remote participation so that those who are not attending in person don't feel left out.
+- [ ] When possible, use individual cameras to simulate remote participation so that those who are not attending in person don't feel left out
 - [ ] If the reserved location has a webcam and microphone, check that they work properly
   + [ ] Plan the seating arrangement so that people are facing to the main screen/camera
   + [ ] Test the screen with different light intensities